 Links To Other Websites

-Users may have to provide a payment source (i.e. credit card) to schedule support calls and/or register for support groups on btr.org.
-Users understand that btr.org uses Stripe or PayPal to process payment in exchange for providing our services.
+Users may have to provide a payment source (i.e. credit card) to schedule individual sessions or join our groups.
+We use Stripe to process payments.
 Users understand and agree that we cannot control nor can we be liable for the acts of Stripe and you agree to hold BTR/CenFP harmless from any liability for security incidents or damages which may be incurred suing the third party payment processing services.
 If you see what you believe to be fraudulent transactions regarding payments to our website, please contact us immediately.
-We will work with you and the proper authorities to the best of our ability in order to help resolve such issues.
+We will work with you and the proper authorities to the best of our ability in order to help resolve any such issues.

-btr.org fully complies with the CAN-SPAM Act as enacted in the United States.
-You can always opt out of receipt of further email correspondence from btr.org.
+BTR/CenFP fully complies with the CAN-SPAM Act as enacted in the United States.
+You can always opt out of receipt of further email correspondence.
 We agree that we will not sell, rent, or trade your email address to any unaffiliated third-party and will only disclose it to a third party if required to do so by law.

-btr.org uses reasonable safeguards to protect personally identifiable information about Users.
-When our registration/order form asks users to enter sensitive financial information (such as credit card number), that information is encrypted and is protected with SSL.
-Only btr.org administrators or employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to such personally identifiable information.
+BTR/CenFP uses reasonable safeguards to protect personally identifiable information about Users.
+When our registration/order form asks Users to enter sensitive financial information (such as credit card number), that information is encrypted and is protected with SSL.
+Only BTR/CenFP administrators or employees who need the information to perform a specific job (for example, our billing clerk or a customer service representative) are granted access to such personally identifiable information.
 All administrators and employees are trained on the importance of User confidentiality and kept up-to-date on our security and privacy practices.
 Any time new policies are added, our administrators and employees are trained in the policies.